63Klabs/atlantis-tutorials/tutorials/01-basic-api-gateway-with-lambda-written-in-python/README.md

 ### Pre-build

 This phase executes commands before the main build process begins.
-It can be used for preliminary tasks such as running pre-build scripts, setting up environment variables, or performing static code analysis.
+It can be used for preliminary tasks such as running pre-build scripts, setting up environment variables, running unit tests, or performing static code analysis.

 ### Build

 This is the core phase where the actual build commands are executed.
-This includes compiling code, running tests, and packaging the application.
+This includes generating or transforming files, running AWS CLI and CDK commands, scripts, and packaging the application.

 ### Post-build